Unlocking the Potential of Bilingual Learners through Collaborative Partnerships and Systems Convening

 About Us

 CRiCLE-Net was established in 2014 as a research initiative supported by the Newton Fund.
-Hosted by the Second Language Education Group (SLEG) in the Faculty of Education, it provides a research forum where practitioners, research students, academics and policy makers in Cambridge, and more broadly at national and international levels, can engage in critical debates on language, heritage and migration.
+Based within the Faculty of Education at the University of Cambridge, it provides a dynamic research forum where practitioners, research students, academics and policy makers, both locally and internationally, can engage in critical debates surrounding language, heritage and migration.

-Research in this field emerges in response to transnational migration and increasing needs of immigrant communities to preserve their heritage languages and cultures.
-In a broad sense, relevant research has been conducted under different names, such as 'asset language' in England, ‘community language’ in Australasia and the UK, 'mother tongue' in Africa, 'heritage language' in the Americas, 'home language' in Asia, 'migration language' in Europe, and 'refugee language' in conflict zones.
-In the UK, community language education has become an important field of research in recent years.
-There is a need for a dedicated initiative to look at the education of bilingual children at home, school, in the community, and to support them to maintain their languages across the lifespan.
+Research in this area emerges in response to transnational migration and the growing needs of immigrant communities to preserve their heritage languages and cultures.
+Across different contexts, such research has been conducted under a variety of terms: 'asset language' in England, ‘community language’ in Australasia and the UK, 'home language' in Africa, 'heritage language' in the Americas, 'mother tongue' in Asia, 'migration language' in Europe, and 'refugee language' in conflict zones.
+In the UK and internationally, community/heritage language education has recently gained prominence as a field of scholarly inquiry.
+There remains a critical need for dedicated initiatives that examine the education and experience of heritage language learners and support the maintenance of their languages across the lifespan.

 Vision

-To establish a Local Home-School-Community-University Partnership and a World Heritage Language Consortium to promote the benefits of multilingualism for education, integration and wellbeing of migrant-background children and youth
+To establish a Local Community Partnership, a Regional Support Network, and a Global Research Consortium aimed at promoting the benefits of multilingualism for the education, integration and wellbeing of bilingual children and youth from heritage-language backgrounds

 Aims